What is Contextualize Trust?

 The path forward is pretty clear – the huge rate in adoption of fine-grained, context-sensitive i.e. contextualize trust is the suitable method.
-Furthermore, this contextualize trust design have to be employed in more than just users-based programs.
+Furthermore, this contextualizes trust design has to be employed in more than just user-based programs.
 It should be applied to every element that communicates with a machine and the system itself.

-The only available long-term idea for data management solution is to adopt this architecture of contextualize trust in a broad and consistent way.
-Going away from good or bad, inside or outside thoughts had already began and this needs to be encouraged further.
-What is essentially needed is to address the trust level in terms of degrees and use this concept in delivery of risk-adapting cloud data security standards.
+The only available long-term idea for a data management solution is to adopt this architecture of contextualizing trust in a broad and consistent way.
+Going away from good or bad, inside or outside thoughts had already begun and this needs to be encouraged further.
+What is essentially needed is to address the trust level in terms of degrees and use this concept in the delivery of risk-adapting cloud data security standards.